girlguidinghertfordshire/ggherts/_events/2023-04-28-introduction-to-the-hills.md

 If you have any queries, please email <info@itth.org.uk>.

 There are some vacancies within the friendly team of ITTH organisers which may suit leaders or Queens Guide Award candidates.
-You can find out more about the roles available here.
+Find out more about the [roles available](/news/itth-team-members-wanted/).